jquinby/jekyll-now/_posts/2019-09-06-september.markdown

 title: September
 ---
 >When the thistle blooms and the chirping cicada
-sits on trees and ours down shrill song
+sits on trees and pours down shrill song
 from frenziedly quivering wings in the toilsome summer
 then goats are fatter than ever and wine is at its best
 --- Hesiod